bhauman/figwheel-main/docs/quick_start.md

 (4 6 8)
 ```

-We intentionally didn't try to use `(range)` you can try this now.
-It
+We intentionally didn't try to use `(range)` as it will cause the
+JavaScript environment to go into a tight loop and it will prevent
+further use or interaction.

+It is a good exercise to experience this, so if you're up for this try
-should freeze the REPL and the browser because the browser is now
+entering `(range)` at the prompt.
+It should freeze the REPL and the
-stuck in a tight loop trying to iterate through all the integers up
+browser because the browser is now stuck in a tight loop trying to
-the maximum integer possible.
+iterate through all the integers up the maximum integer possible.

+We can recover from this.

-> **TIP**: Sometimes its easy to forget that the REPL is backed by a
+Sometimes it's easy to forget that the REPL is backed by a browser
-> browser window, which is a very simple thing to reset.
-If your REPL
+window, which is a very simple thing to reset.
+If your REPL gets stuck
-> gets stuck in a tight loop, you can return to the REPL host page,
+in a tight loop, you can return to the REPL host page, take note of
-> take note of the URL (most likely `http://localhost:9500/` in our
+the URL (most likely `http://localhost:9500/` in our case) and then
-> case) and then explicitly close it (a page reload often doesn't work
+explicitly close the tab to kill the tight loop (a page reload often
-> in this case) to kill the tight loop and then open it again.
-At this
+doesn't work in this case) and then open new tab at the same URL.

-> point the REPL should have timed out and returned to functioning
+At this point the REPL eval should have timed out and returned to
+functioning normally.

-> normally.
-If you are not in a tight loop and need to reset the state
+> **TIP** If you are not in a tight loop and need to reset the state
 > of the REPL at any point you can simply reload the REPL host page
 > and that will give you a fresh slate to start from.

 Okay, back from the brink?

-Be sure that you have started a REPL again and that you are back at
-the `cljs.user=>` prompt.
+If not you can kill the REPL with
+`Control-C Control-D` and restart it.

+#### Inline eval

 There is one more Rebel Readline feature that I'd like to go over
 before moving on.

+Assuming that you have a running REPL and that you are back at the
+`cljs.user=>` prompt.

 At the prompt enter the expression `(+ 1 2 3 4)`, and after that when
 your cursor is just after the last `)`, hit `Control-X Control-E`.